SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Conclusion

 \section{Conclusion}

-\SEA{} is the first ML security system designed to analyze black-box attacks against ML systems for forensic purposes and enable human-explainable intelligence sharing.
-We demonstrate on a variety of attacks and settings that \SEA{} can characterize an attack on its first occurrence and accurately recognize subsequent occurrences of the same attack.
-More importantly, the attribution it provides is understandable by humans.
-Future work may explore the application of \SEA{} to other domains and refine its trace preservation and extraction process.
-Other research thrusts include enhancing automation to reduce human involvement and investigating robustness against more adaptive attacks.
+\SEA{} is a security system designed to analyze black-box attacks against ML systems for forensic purposes and enable human-explainable intelligence sharing.
+It fills the long missing respond stage in the NIST cybersecurity framework for ML security.
+We demonstrate on a variety of settings that \SEA{} can characterize an attack on its first incident and accurately recognize subsequent incidents.
+More importantly, the provided attribution is understandable by humans.
+Future work may explore the application of \SEA{} to different purposes of attacks, such as fingerprinting the purpose of attacks and refining its trace preservation and extraction process.